pingswept/dev-log/2013-07-usb-audio.markdown

 aplay -t wav asshole.wav
 aplay: test_wavefile:876: can't play WAVE-file format 0x0055 which is not PCM or FLOAT encoded

+opkg install alsa-utils # figure this package might be useful

 ### Background ###